 Missouri Magazine: Tell us about your day.

 John Thompson: I wake up early, grab coffee and either see the team off over the phone or go into the office.
-I work late with my employees and am studying for the Florida roofing contractor test.
-This consumes all of my time.
-I work until 6 or 7 then study most nights and then recently got a gym membership at 5 star fitness in Osage Beach.
-You can find me at the office or on the road taking care of customers’ homes.
+I work until 6 or 7 and then I go to the gym at KA fitness for an hour or so in the evenings.
+You can find me at the office or on the road taking care of customers’ homes or businesses.
 I go to the gym late at night and work in my business during the day.

 Missouri Magazine: What are your steps for success?